joncamfield/satcommthreats/en.md

 -   **Downlink** - the broadcast from the satellite in orbit back down.
 Generally the "footprint" of these cover wide areas (hundreds of miles) each.
 -   **ELINT** - A subset of SIGINT ("SIGnals INTelligence"), [ELINT ("ELectronic INTelligence")](https://en.wikipedia.org/wiki/Signals_intelligence#ELINT_and_ESM) focuses on only the radio frequency and related electronic components of communication, to support geolocation, signal jamming, and interception needs.
 A common term in researching satellite communication security.
 -   **GEO** - [Geostationary orbit](https://en.wikipedia.org/wiki/Geostationary_orbit) ("Geosynchronous Earth Orbit") - a satellite, often for communications, which is in an orbit such that it is always in the same location in the sky above a fixed point on the Earth's equator.
 These are high orbits, so there is additional latency in communications.
--   **Groundstation** Also referred to as a "teleport", Earth Stations, and [Satellite Earth Stations ("SES")](https://en.wikipedia.org/wiki/Ground_station)) - Satellites relay the comms to dedicated ground stations where the data/call rejoins the "normal" terrestrial internet.
-Groundstations are strategically located for satellite visibility, but may be in countries without strong human rights or data privacy track records. ***Ground Stations can also refer to any two-way satellite communications terminal on the ground.***
+-   **Groundstation** Also referred to as a "teleport", Earth Stations, and [Satellite Earth Stations ("SES")](https://en.wikipedia.org/wiki/Ground_station)) - Satellites relay the comms to dedicated ground stations where the data/call rejoins the "normal" terrestrial internet. ***Ground Stations can also refer to any two-way satellite communications terminal on the ground.***
 -   **LEO** - [Low Earth Orbit](https://en.wikipedia.org/wiki/Low_Earth_orbit) - Due to their lower orbit, satellites in LEO offer higher bandwidth and lower latency, but require more satellites to cover a communication area.
 Iridium and Starlink are examples of LEO communications satellite systems.
 -   **Radio Frequency (RF)** - for the purspose of this guide, the [signals](https://www.techtarget.com/searchnetworking/definition/radio-frequency) used by satellite communication devices - but also cell phones, radios, and TV -- which can be blocked, intercepted and detected remotely.
 Specific frequencies are [reserved](https://en.wikipedia.org/wiki/Frequency_allocation) for specific applications, internationally by the ITU and per-country by regulation.
 -   **Satphone** / **handset** - a device in the form factor of a large cell phone with a non-directional antenna.